A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Introduction

 \section{Introduction}

-There are many interactions between topological dynamics and ergodic theory, some in the form of heuristic analogies, some in the form of explicit correspondences (see, e.g., \cite{ellis,furstenberg2014recurrence,gw,ggy,hkm,linden}).
-This paper contributes to this interplay by promoting one of these structural analogies to an explicit correspondence.
-More precisely, we develop a geometric representation theory for extensions of topological dynamical systems with relative discrete spectrum and show that this yields a new approach to the Mackey--Zimmer representation theorem in ergodic theory.
-This establishes a geometric representation of measure-preserving dynamical systems with relative discrete spectrum in the non-ergodic and uncountable setting, where the underlying groups are uncountable, the underlying probability spaces are inseparable, and the dynamical systems are only relatively ergodic, contributing to a recent endeavour extending structural results in ergodic theory to such setups (see, e.g., \cite{EHK2021,jt19,jt20,jamneshan2019fz}).
+There are numerous interactions between topological dynamics and ergodic theory, some heuristic and others explicit (see, e.g., \cite{ellis,furstenberg2014recurrence,gw,ggy,hkm,linden}).
+This paper strengthens one of these structural analogies into a precise correspondence.
+Specifically, we develop a geometric representation theory for extensions of topological dynamical systems with relative discrete spectrum.
+Our work yields a geometric representation of measure-preserving dynamical systems with relative discrete spectrum in settings that are non-ergodic and involve uncountable groups and inseparable probability spaces, aligning with recent efforts to extend ergodic-theoretic structural results to such settings (see, e.g., \cite{EHK2021,jt19,jt20,jamneshan2019fz}).

-One motivation stems from understanding an uncountable version of the Furstenberg--Zimmer \cite{furstenberg1977ergodic,zimmer1976ergodic,zimmer1976extension} and Host--Kra structure theories \cite{host2005nonconventional,ziegler2007universal,bergelson2010inverse,jst}, which are for example relevant in combinatorial applications where uncountable groups and inseparable spaces naturally arise from taking ultraproducts (see, e.g., \cite{cz,jt21-1,szegedy-inv2,tz-finite,minghao}), or via Stone-\v{C}ech compactifications in ergodic Ramsey theory (see, e.g., \cite{hs,hs1,MRR2019}).
+One motivation for our study comes from seeking uncountable and non-ergodic versions of the Furstenberg--Zimmer \cite{furstenberg1977ergodic,zimmer1976ergodic,zimmer1976extension} and Host--Kra structure theories \cite{host2005nonconventional,ziegler2007universal,bergelson2010inverse,jst}, which are relevant, for example, in combinatorial and ergodic applications involving ultraproducts (see, e.g., \cite{cz,jt21-1,szegedy-inv2,tz-finite,minghao}) or Stone-\v{C}ech compactifications (see, e.g., \cite{hs,hs1,MRR2019}) that naturally yield uncountable groups and inseparable spaces.

-Before we detail our contributions and technical innovations, we discuss the results and the methods in the preceding literature pertaining to the Mackey--Zimmer representation theorem.
+Before detailing our contributions, we first summarize prior results and methodologies related to the Mackey--Zimmer representation theorem.